sjelin/protractor/docs/plugins.md

 exports.onPageStable = function() {};

 /**
- * Between every webdriver action, Protractor calls browser.waitForAngular() to
+ * Between every webdriver action, Protractor calls browser.waitForStableStatus() to
  * make sure that Angular has no outstanding $http or $timeout calls.
  * You can use waitForPromise() to have Protractor additionally wait for your
- * custom promise to be resolved inside of browser.waitForAngular().
+ * custom promise to be resolved inside of browser.waitForStableStatus().
  *
  * @this {Object} bound to module.exports
  *